Skip To Content Skip To Menu Skip To Footer

 Building Balance: Skills for Managing Mood and Improving Well-being

-This is 4-week skills-based group for students who want to improve their ability to manage their mood, increase their ability to tolerate distress, learn ways to cope with stressors, improve their self-care, and learn skills to improve interpersonal relationships.
+This is a 4-week skills-based group for students who want to improve their ability to manage their mood, increase their ability to tolerate distress, learn ways to cope with stressors, improve their self-care, and learn skills to improve interpersonal relationships.
 Each session builds on the skills learned the week before, so attendance at all 4 sessions is requested.
 The 4-week course is packed with empirically supported ways to improve one’s overall well-being and manage distress.
-Participants are invited to share within the group at a level that is comfortable to them; however, the group is psychoeducational/skills instruction format, rather than process oriented.
+Participants are invited to share within the group at a level that is comfortable to them; however, the group is a psychoeducational/skills instruction format, rather than process-oriented.
 Referral from CAPS is required.

-This is a 60-minute closed group (5 students per group) focused on the following: helping students strengthen basic interpersonal connections with other group members; learning how to set and respond to healthy boundaries with other group members and therapy bunnies; and engaging in playful activities alongside, and with, therapy bunnies.
+This 8-week group is a 60-minute closed group (5 students per group) focused on the following: helping students strengthen basic interpersonal connections with other group members; learning how to set and respond to healthy boundaries with other group members and therapy bunnies; and engaging in playful activities alongside, and with, therapy bunnies.
 While this group is designed to be primarily experiential in nature, group members are provided opportunities for some personal sharing as they build connections with each other.

 Students do not need to be in any additional forms of mental health treatment, but they will need to complete an Initial Consultation appointment and Group Screening appointment.